-The school's special educational needs coordinator - Mrs Shimmin
+The school's special educational needs coordinator - Mrs Shimmin Responsible for:

 - Coordinating all the support for children with special educational needs or disabilities (SEND) and developing the school's SEND Policy to make sure all children get a consistent, high quality response to meeting their needs in school.
-(SEND register updated each month and percentage of SEND pupils currently 29%) - Ensuring that you are: - o involved in supporting your child's learning - kept informed about the support your child is getting - involved in reviewing how they are doing - Coordinating referrals to SEND Support Services the Psychological Service, the Communication Service and the Behaviour Support Service. - Liaising with all the other people who may be coming into school to help support your child's learning e.g. Speech and Language Therapy, Educational Psychology etc... - Updating the school's SEND register (a system for ensuring all the SEND needs of pupils in this school are known) and making sure that there are excellent records of your child's progress and needs. - Providing specialist support for teachers and support staff in the school so they can help children with SEND in the school achieve the best progress possible. - Writing Intervention Support Plans and sharing and reviewing these with parents at least once each term and planning for the next term. - Writing reports for Review meetings. - Coordinating multi-agency meetings, reports and paperwork when requesting additional funding or a request for an Education, Health and Care Plan or High Needs Funding. - Coordinating the completion of provision maps and Intervention sheets each term to keep track of interventions and additional support for children in each class.
+(SEND register updated each month and percentage of SEND pupils currently 30%) - Ensuring that you are: - o involved in supporting your child's learning - kept informed about the support your child is getting - involved in reviewing how they are doing - Coordinating referrals to SEND Support Services the Psychological Service, the Communication Service and the Behaviour Support Service. - Liaising with all the other people who may be coming into school to help support your child's learning e.g. Speech and Language Therapy, Educational Psychology etc... - Updating the school's SEND register (a system for ensuring all the SEND needs of pupils in this school are known) and making sure that there are excellent records of your child's progress and needs. - Providing specialist support for teachers and support staff in the school so they can help children with SEND in the school achieve the best progress possible. - Writing Pupil Passports/SEND Support Plans and sharing and reviewing these with parents at least once each term and planning for the next term. - Writing reports for Review meetings. - Coordinating multi-agency meetings, reports and paperwork when requesting additional funding or a request for an Education, Health and Care Plan or High Needs Funding. - Coordinating the completion of provision maps and Intervention sheets each term to keep track of interventions and additional support for children in each class. - Keeping a detailed record of data and progress of SEND pupils in school. - Monitoring any Initial Concerns Forms and adding children onto the SEND register where necessary.